 For a good pairing, you want to complement or contrast the flavors and textures in the food and wine.
 An example of a complementary pairing is an earthy Pinot Noir with a wild mushroom risotto.
 The food and the wine exude earthy, mushroom notes.
 An example of a contrasting pairing is a crisp, acidic Sauvignon Blanc with a buttery, creamy fish dish.
 The crisp acidity of the wine cuts through the creaminess of the sauce.

 Until the 1980s, the complementary strategy prevailed.
 In the last 30 years, as people have become more experimental in the kitchen, the contrasting strategy has gained more favor (and flavor).

-Following is a list of some common vegetarian dishes and suggested pairings.
-Try them out and see what you think.
+Following is a list of some common wine pairings for vegetarian dishes.
+I’d love for you to try them out and tell me what you think.

 |Tomato-based pasta dishes||Sangiovese|

 |Other pasta dishes such as eggplant lasagna and cheese tortellini with pesto||Merlot, Syrah/Shiraz, Sauvignon Blanc or Chardonnay|

 |Vegetable stir fry||Sauvignon Blanc, Chardonnay or Pinot Noir|

 |Spicy Asian dishes including Thai, Indian and Chinese||Chenin Blanc, Riesling, Gewurztraminer, Sauvignon Blanc or Rosé|